Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Match3.md

 # Match-3 Game Support

-We provide some utilities to make integration with Match-3 games.
+We provide some utilities to integrate ML-Agents with Match-3 games.

 ## AbstractBoard class
-The AbstractBoard is the bridge between ML-Agents and your game.
+The `AbstractBoard` is the bridge between ML-Agents and your game.
 It allows ML-Agents to
-* ask your game what the "color" at a row and column is
+* ask your game what the "color" of a cell is
 * ask your game whether a move is allowed
 * request that your game make a move

 These are handled by implementing the `GetCellType()`, `IsMoveValid()`, and `MakeMove()` abstract methods.

 The AbstractBoard also tracks the number of rows, columns, and potential piece types that the board can have.